solana-foundation/solana-improvement-documents/proposals/0001-simd-process.md

 ### Activated

-Once a proposal has been implemented, tested, and finally activated on mainnet it's status
+A proposal will have the status Activated once it has been implemented, tested, and finally activated on mainnet.

 ### Living